 Purple Traps and the Emerald Ash Borer

-Approximate Timeline for Purple Trap Survey in Maine:
+A Year in Maine’s Purple Trap Survey in Maine:

-January: Maine Forest Service and its cooperators began locating trees in the selected grid cells and seeking landowners' permissions to deploy traps.
+January-April The approach to the survey for the coming spring is planned.
+Supplies are ordered to arrive ahead of the need.
+Emerald ash borer would be found beneath the bark this time of year.
 Cold winter temperatures will not control emerald ash borer.
 They are protected under the bark of the tree and are adapted to cold climates.

 July - August: Traps will be checked for emerald ash borer and lures replaced.
 Emerald ash borer adult flights, mating and egg laying activity peaks.
 Activity of the ground nesting wasp that preys on metallic wood boring beetles (including emerald ash borer) is apparent by mid-July.

-September-November: Traps will be removed and checked for emerald ash borer.
+September-October: Traps will be removed and checked for emerald ash borer.
 Adult beetle flights would be largely over.
 Larvae hatched from eggs deposited on the bark of ash trees would be creating meandering tunnels beneath the bark as they feed on nutrient rich inner bark and phloem.